hamza15/AWS-EC2-FLASK-WSGI-NGINX/README.md

    9. Next, create a WSGI entry point so your uWSGI application server can interact with your application.
 Call this file wsgi.py and copy the wsgi.py file from this repo.

    10. Test your uWSGI Server configuration by providing an available socket and specifying a protocol:

-   **NOTE: Before testing this command, open port 8000 on your Security Group in AWS.
-Without that port open, this will not work.
-You can close it after you test.**
        >  uwsgi --socket 0.0.0.0:8000 --protocol=http -w wsgi